bagdeabhishek/bagdeabhishek.github.io/edifier_r1280t.md

 I started to look for more information on this problem since these are pretty popular set of speakers.
 If I had this problem definitely someone else might've run into same issues.
 I then saw [this](https://www.reddit.com/r/audiorepair/comments/13fqhv8/edifier_r1280_speakers_wont_power_up/) post on reddit and it was exactly what I needed!
 OP there pointed out to check the capacitor on the power board and see if it has gone bad.
 I started looking at the board and I stupidly looked at the amplifier board first, thinking OP was talking about capacitors on this board.
 Once I realised he wasn't talking about this board but the power supply board.

 ## Unscrewing the power board
 Unscrewing the power board was a task in itself, I had to open both front and rear parts of the wooden housing.
 To make matters worse the PSU board was attached by a screw and bolt which was hard to lock down.
 I managed to use a drill socket from my bosch drill to hold it down and unscrewed it.
-Once it was out I could see the capacitor in question was very slightly bulged
+Once it was out I could see the capacitor in question was very slightly bulged.

+## Found the culprit!
+I found the exact capacitor which the reddit thread talked about and lucky for me it looked slightly bulged.
+Lucky because it avoided my digging around with a multimeter to find the failing component.
+I de-soldered the capacitor and the capacitor had broken down completely, the terminals were corroded and it was barely held in place by the remaining terminal.

+# Finding replacement
+Finding replacement was not that heard I looked at the capacitor specification(68uf, 400V) and found an exact match at [ElectronicsComp](https://www.electronicscomp.com/68uf-400v-electrolytic-capacitor?gad_source=1&gclid=CjwKCAjwps-zBhAiEiwALwsVYeCJGdlaodnxbyzKY1dq8gBPEnt4XWcTT6lW3ejfETulxqFSHv8Z0hoCjCkQAvD_BwE).
+I placed an order and instead of delivering 400V capacitor they delivered capacitor with 450V rating.
+I read about it and turns out there are no disadvantages in going for a higher rated capacitor than required.

+# Soldering it on
+Once everything was ready I plugged in my trusty old soldering gun and started my task.
+This took less than 5 mins since everything was pretty straightforward.
+You can see the pic of the board after soldering the capacitor below.

+# It's Alive!
+Once everything was soldered I plugged in the cord to mains and it WORKED! the power LED immediately lit up and I was ecstatic!.
+Told my wife and sister what I did and they were pretty impressed.
+Finally assembled everything and played some of my choicest tunes and the speakers were flawless as before.
+I absolutely adore these set of speakers and would like to endorse them to anyone who's looking to upgrade.

+# Maker's High
+The aim with this project was to get the speakers working because of sentimental reasons but fixing something with your bare hands gives you a different high.
+Especially given most of my work is in the software world, where the code/ideas/work are all abstract and stored as bytes somewhere.
+Some things I accomplished as part of this process
+* Saved a bunch of money: seriously I spent 32 INR on a capacitor vs ~10000 INR for a new set of speakers
+* Learnt about electronics: especically speakers are indestructible if they are of decent quality
+* Open things up to see whats wrong: If you are going to throw them away anyways whats the harm in opening them up? worst case scenario you mess them up even more.
+You were anyways going to throw them away right?
+* Makers High keeps the curiosity flowing in life: Fixing something invokes a sense of joy which is hard to describe.
+Feels immensely satisfying.